Special effects of Batman Returns: Batmobile

 Live-action shots of the Batmobile utilized the two prototype cars from the original film plus a third one built specifically for the new production.
 With their curved fiberglass shells built over customized chassis, the prototype cars employed a built-in twelve-volt electrical system to power effects.
-However, for Batman Returns, Chuck Gaspar and his crew had to extensively retool the original vehicles to get them “up to speed” literally.
+However, for Batman Returns, Chuck Gaspar and his crew had to extensively retool the original vehicles to get them "up to speed" literally.

 The prototypes were in a damaged state and needed significant repairs before they could be used, including replacing the suspension and transmission, tuning up the engine to increase their speed, and rewiring all the additional functions.
 The Batmobile was going to be on Stage 16 most of the time, so it would not be able to get to required speeds without changing the gear reductions.
 Although schematics were drawn up as the repairs and improvements progressed, difficulties arose from frequent changes during production and changes made by different teams.
-For example, one team would replace a wire in a different color to the original, making it difficult for others to understand its purpose.
+For example, one team would replace a wire in a color different from the original, making it hard for others to understand its purpose.

 Burton had been unhappy with the flame-exhaust effect of the original Batmobile and wanted to intensify it to resemble a violent jet aircraft engine.
-For the exhaust flame, a kerosene heating element was used as well as six jets inside the rocket motor itself which atomized the kerosene, which, when ignored, created a red ball of fire coming out the back.
-During tested, the crew would feed more air into the fire to get a hotter, faster flame.
-During testing, it got so hot the heat transferred to the fiberglass body and scorched the Batmobile.
-To prevent that, a heat-reducing material was positioned inside and around the engine itself and then on top of the fiberglass.
+For the exhaust flame, a kerosene heating element was used, as well as six jets, inside the rocket motor itself, which atomized the kerosene, which, when ignited, created a red ball of fire coming out the back.
+During testing, the crew would feed more air into the fire to get a hotter, faster flame.
+During such testing, it got so hot that the heat transferred to the fiberglass body and scorched the Batmobile.
+To prevent this, a heat-reducing material was positioned inside and around the engine itself, and then on top of the fiberglass.
 Ten batteries were installed inside the car to operate the various effects mechanisms.
 To maximize power, inverters boosted the electric charge to 110 volts; the original Batmobile used only 12 volts.